-The creator owns that material because they wrote it; they don’t have to apply for a trademark, publish it, or pay anyone.
+The creator owns that material because they wrote it; they don’t have to apply for any legal documentation, publish it, mail it to themself in a dated envelope, or pay anyone.
 Under copyright law, creators own their material the second they create it, and nobody else can use it without their permission.

 Be aware that Product Identity isn't just original names, places, monsters, storylines, etc. — it's also trade dress (the "look and feel" of the published work), logos, and even special words and phrases.